SCAR-iT-COLO/LWM-Linux/06 - Linux File Operations/Directories and Symlinks (Shortcuts).md

    - Many systems implement symlink protections to mitigate these risks.

 ### 10. Use cases:
-    - Maintaining multiple versions of configuration files
     - Creating shortcuts in the file system
     - Managing shared libraries
     - Facilitating easier software updates

-Understanding directories and symlinks is crucial for effective file system management, particularly in Unix-like environments.
-They provide powerful tools for organizing and accessing files efficiently.